Best RV Loan Rates

 Getting the best RV loan rates or the best used RV loan rates lowers the amount you’ll need to pay on your RV over the life of your loan.
 Typical RV loan terms vary depending on your credit history and score and the lender you choose to borrow from.
 While RV loans may seem similar to car loans, they usually fall under recreational or specialty loans and may have stricter borrowing requirements than a car loan, because they are considered a luxury vehicle.

 In general, RV loans are secured loans that use the RV as collateral.
 Typical RV loan terms range from 6 to 20 years and usually require a 10%-20% downpayment to purchase.
 At Southeast Financial, we typically offer loans with 0% down and rarely require more than 15% down and specialize in recreational vehicle financing to help you get the best RV loan rates and best used RV loan rates.
+The actual APR offered will depend on verification of your income and other documents, and approval is subject to meeting the lender’s requirements.

 What Is the Average RV Interest Rate?